drgamss/vue-datatable/README.txt

 * Pagination
 * No jquery needed.
 * Using a regular script tag. no build tools used.
-* dependencies - bootstrap.css, vue.js 2
+* dependencies - bootstrap.css, vue.js 2 and lodash

 ENJOY :-)